GEICO Cavemen

-Also, at the time of the launch of the Caveman's Crib website, a short advertisement featuring all cavemen at the "hip party" featured on the website was added after every caveman commercial that was currently airing.
+The cavemen have been honored by the Madison Avenue Advertising Walk of Fame.
+The ABC TV show Cavemen is based on the commercials.
 In 2010, one of the cavemen was spotted filming a series of commercials in Homer, Alaska on the fishing boat FV Time Bandit from the television show The Deadliest Catch.
-During the shoot, the Mayor of the city presented the caveman with a key to the city.
-The shoot resulted in two commercials in which a caveman joined and served on the vessel titled "Luggage" and "Cook".
+During the shoot, the mayor of the city presented the caveman with a key to the city.

 Television sitcom spin-off

 On March 2, 2007, Variety reported that a sitcom based on the cavemen characters, simply titled Cavemen, was being developed for ABC.
 The magazine reported, "'Cavemen' will revolve around three pre-historic men who must battle prejudice as they attempt to live as normal thirtysomethings in modern Atlanta."
 ABC announced this series for their fall schedule in May 2007.
 Originally it featured none of the cavemen from the commercials, but Jeff Daniel Phillips later agreed to join the cast.
 It premiered on October 2, 2007.
-In the face of sagging ratings, it was quietly cancelled, automatically being the shortest-lived ABC sitcom of the season.
+In the face of sagging ratings and poor reviews from critics, it was quietly cancelled, automatically being the shortest-lived ABC sitcom of the season.
 In February 2008, a new series of Caveman commercials featured two of the characters spoofing the premise of the show.